-These modules introduce the fundamentals of accountancy, finance and business.
-Each of these modules are directly relevant to the work that you do on a day-to-day basis.
+The Certificate Level of the ACA qualification has six exams that will introduce you to the fundamentals of accountancy, finance and business.
+Each exam is directly relevant to the work that you do on a day-to-day basis.

-The modules can be taken in any order.
+The exams can be taken in any order.
 You must pass every exam (or receive credit for prior learning) – there are no options.
 This ensures that once qualified, all ICAEW Chartered Accountants have a consistent level of knowledge, skills and experience.